m-bain/whisperX/MACOS_INSTALLER.md

 **updating that app without destroying user state** (the SQLite session DB, per-session audio/transcripts, and the Keychain secrets).

-It records the constraints, the packaging options with pros/cons, the recommended design, and the supporting code changes that have already landed.
+It records the constraints, the packaging options with pros/cons, the recommended design, the supporting code changes, and the **build tooling** (`packaging/macos/`), which is implemented and validated end-to-end for local/internal use — see "Confirmed working" below.
+The remaining steps need an Apple Developer ID Account
-The macOS-specific build steps (Tauri shell, code signing, notarization, DMG) must be executed on a Mac with an Apple Developer ID — they are documented here but not yet implemented.
+Holder: **notarization + stapling** (and later the **Tauri shell**); code signing itself already works with an Apple Development cert for testing.

 ### Frozen signing identity (do not ever change)
 Keychain ACLs bind to the signing identity, so these are frozen **forever** —